JetBrains/kotlin-native/OBJC_INTEROP.md

 Kotlin classes and interfaces can be subclassed by Swift/Objective-C classes and protocols.
 Currently a class that adopts Kotlin protocol should inherit `NSObject` (either directly or indirectly).
-Note that all Kotlin classes do inherit `NSObject`.
+Note that all Kotlin classes do inherit `NSObject`, so a subclass of Kotlin class can adopt Kotlin protocol.

 Swift/Objective-C classes can be subclassed with Kotlin `final` class.
+Non-`final` Kotlin classes inherting Swift/Objective-C types aren't supported yet, so it is not possible to declare a complex class hierarchy inherting Swift/Objective-C types.

 ## C features